learn-co-students/nyc-web-students-021819/08-intro-to-orms/README.md

 1. Books and Authors where each book has a single author.
 Books should have a title and authors should have a name

+book belongs_to an author
+books
+id | title                  | author_id
+10   "POODR"                      2
+12  "99 Bottles of OOP"           2
+13  "Secrets of the JS Ninja"     1

+author has_many books
+authors
+id | name         |
+1    "John Resig"
+2   "Sandi Metz"

 Q: Write the SQL to find all books written by a certain author given the author's id.
+5
+SELECT * FROM books WHERE author_id = 5

 Q: Write the SQL to find all books written by a certain author given the author's name.
+SELECT * FROM books
+JOIN authors
+ON authors.id = books.author_id
+WHERE author_id = 5

 2. Books and Authors where each book can have one or multiple authors.
 Books should have a title and authors should have a name